 What Foods Are Nightshade?

 Nightshade food is a group of vegetables that include tomatoes, eggplant, peppers, and potatoes.
 Potato starch and/or flour are very frequently used in gluten-free flour blends which makes it hard for people allergic to nightshade veggies to use.
-Here I provide you with a very simple nightshade-free gluten-free flour mix you can use in muffins, cakes, pizzas, bread, pancakes, and other gluten-free recipes.

 What Is A Good Substitute For Potato Starch?